Cocktail at Franks Library speakeasy in Hong Kong

 001 entrance speakeasy in Hong Kong

-One of the original speakeasies in Hong Kong, 001 is tucked away along a bustling side street in Soho.
-Chances are, you wouldn’t even notice it if you were walking past, but isn’t that the whole point?
-We were warmly greeted and loved the dark, sleek space and the knowledgeable servers and bartenders – make sure you gorge yourself on their truffle fries as well!
+One of the original speakeasies in Hong Kong, 001 used to be discreetly tucked away along a bustling side street in Soho.
+In late 2023 it moved to a new secret location (also in the Central/Soho area) – chances are, you wouldn’t even notice it if you were walking past, but isn’t that the whole point?

 001 cocktail bar speakeasy in Hong Kong

-Just be on the lookout for a dim spotlight and an inconspicuously-placed doorbell.
+001 can now be found in the Tai Kwun heritage complex – be on the lookout for a dim spotlight and an inconspicuously-placed doorbell.
 The expert mixologists are familiar with all of the classic cocktails, or go with one of their own creations if you’re feeling adventurous.
-This long-standing institution is one of the best Hong Kong hidden bars that you’ll want to check out – discreetly, of course!
+I loved the earl grey marteani and their take on the negroni is fantastic too.

 2. Little Su